 - Wash your piercing before putting it in the first time.
 It’s something you’re going to have to get used to, so you might as well start now!

-- If you’re wearing the same piece of jewelry every day, plan on cleaning it every 2-3 weeks.
+- If you’re wearing the same piece of jewelry every day, plan on cleaning it every 2-3 weeks while the piercing heals.
 Making this a habit will help maintain the quality of your jewelry and keep your piercing safe.

 - Clean your jewelry any time you take it out.
 If you don’t clean your jewelry, it’ll get dingy over time.
 Clean it regularly and the shine will stay.

-If you keep up with the cleaning, all of your Spencer’s jewelry will stay shiny and bright!
+Thanks for reading our aftercare guide.
+If you take care of your piercing and keep up with the cleaning process, all of your Spencer’s jewelry will stay shiny and bright!
+Got more questions?
+Book an appointment with your piercing studio and ask away!